ingram-projects/animxyz/docs/content/sections/stagger.md

 You can also override the `--xyz-stagger` and `--xyz-stagger-rev` variables with a custom value in your CSS or with inline styling for more granular control.

 > If you are using the provided Vue/React `xyzTransitionGroup` components, AnimXYZ will automatically add the `--xyz-index` for all items in the group.
+>
+> Since Vue and React remove elements at the end of their animation, staggered elements that are not `position: absolute` may cause the group layout to change as items are added or removed.